matrix-org/matrix-spec-proposals/proposals/4036-room-organization-by-promoting-threads.md

 ## Proposal

-Standardize a room state `m.promote_threads` (`dev.coffeeco.promote_threads` for non-finalized implementations of this MSC) with a Boolean value or an object, defaulting to `false`.
+Standardize a room state `m.promote_threads` (`dev.coffeeco.MSC4036.promote_threads` for non-finalized implementations of this MSC) with a Boolean value or an object, defaulting to `false`.

 The value SHOULD NOT be set to an object but clients MUST consider an object as implicating a value of `true` (possibly with additional behavior changes)